 Lansing, Michigan Population 2019

-There were less than 20 settlers living in Lansing, but in 1847, the capital city was going to be moved from Detroit to a more interior location.
+Less than 20 settlers were living in Lansing, but in 1847, the capital city was going to be moved from Detroit to a more interior location.
 Many cities fought to become the new capital, but the Michigan House of Representatives chose the Township of Lansing.
 Two months later, legislation was signed making this a reality.
 The settlement’s name was temporarily changed to “Town of Michigan” before being named Lansing in 1848.
-It was just a few months after legislature was signed that the city became the capital and began to grow.
+It was just a few months after the legislature was signed that the city became the capital and began to grow.

 Today, the city continues to grow.
-It is primarily the site of many state government buildings but the city has also added retail stores, residential buildings, restaurants and other businesses throughout the city.
-Lansing also has many historic sites, including the city market that is one of the oldest farmers’ market in the country.
-Today, the city has an economy centered on government, healthcare, manufacturing, banking and insurance.
+It is primarily the site of many state government buildings, but the city has also added retail stores, residential buildings, restaurants, and other businesses throughout the city.
+Lansing also has many historical sites, including the city market that is one of the oldest farmers’ market in the country.
+Today, the city has an economy centered on government, healthcare, manufacturing, banking, and insurance.

 City Size and Population Density